Churchill Challenge Rules 2020

 If a non CPSA member shoots the competition more than three times their classification will be determined from their average score over their first three shoots.

-A junior is classified as a person under the age of 21 years of age on the final’s day.
+A junior is classified as a person under the age of 16 years of age on the day of entry.

-A veteran is classified as a person over 65 years of age on the final’s day.
+A veteran is classified as a person over 65 years of age on the day of entry.

 Unlimited entries are allowed per person, the highest score counts.